 High estrogen levels in women affect progesterone levels, whereas high estrogen levels in men lead to low levels of testosterone.
 And as any man will tell you, that is not a good thing.

-The role of estrogen is basically to stimulate cell growth to build up tissue.
+The role of estrogen is basically to stimulate cell growth of tissue.
 When levels get too high, studies have shown an increase in the rate of breast, uterine, and prostate cancer.
 Combined with inflammation (which we believe is the cause of most dysfunction in the body) and lymphatic drainage issues, the risk factor increases even more.